-I have been negative about Matrix before in my Cloudflare article, but lets look at reality.
+I have been negative about Matrix before, because they use Cloudflare, but let’s look at reality.
 It is getting more popular and is a solution for connecting different messaging systems.
 I still don’t want to use it, but they are doing something cool.
-I rather avoid Cloudflare on things which I use often.

 Even more projects